tombrille/svelteplot/src/routes/getting-started/+page.md

 [Fork](https://svelte.dev/playground/7637c04038f14499a7230af60def22b5?version=5.14.0)

+## Use SveltePlot in vanilla HTML

+The core idea of SveltePlot is to be used in Svelte applications, but Svelte being Svelte, nothing is stopping you from pre-compiling your visualization code (including the Svelte runtime) as a standalone JavaScript bundle and embedding it anywhere you want.

+All you need for this is to clone this starter repo (TODO) and run `npm run build`.

-## Use SveltePlot in Svelte 4
+## Can I use SveltePlot in Svelte 4?

 Unfortunately, SveltePlot is not compatible with Svelte 4 projects due to it's heavy use of [runes](https://svelte.dev/docs/svelte/what-are-runes).
 However, upgrading your project to Svelte 5 should be relatively easy since it is mostly backwards compatible.
 This means that the majority of your existing code should work without major modifications.

 You can follow the official [Svelte 5 documentation](https://svelte.dev/docs/svelte/) on how to [upgrade your project](https://svelte.dev/docs/svelte/v5-migration-guide).

-## Use SveltePlot in vanilla HTML

-The core idea of SveltePlot is to be used inside Svelte applications, but Svelte being Svelte, nothing is stopping you from pre-compiling your visualization code (including the Svelte runtime) as a standalone JavaScript bundle and embedding it anywhere you want.

-All you need for this is to clone this starter repo (TODO) and run `npm run build`.

 ## Use SveltePlot in React, Vue, etc.